silverbackmarketing/ai-readiness/README.md

 # AI Readiness Skill

 A skill that generates a complete suite of AI readiness files for any website — in a single command.
-Works natively in **Claude Cowork** via the installable `.skill` file, and can also be used as a prompt system in **any other AI assistant** via `SKILL.md`.
+Install it into Claude, Cursor, Windsurf, GitHub Copilot, Gemini, Codex, or any other AI agent with one `npx` command.

 **Created by:** Russ Wittmann
 **Company:** [Silverback Marketing](https://silverbackmarketing.com)